Permanent

 Made of Cast Bronze

-Ross Matteson is a sculptor, falconer, and author whose work is influenced by bird art of ancient Egypt, Asia, and Northwest Native American cultures, but most of all by his own Northwest heritage.
+Ross is a sculptor, falconer, and author whose work is influenced by bird art of ancient Egypt, Asia, and Northwest Native American cultures, but most of all by his own Northwest heritage.
 A graduate of the Evergreen State College, he has accumulated numerous awards for his work, which has been featured in exhibits across the US and in the United Kingdom and France.
 His work is also found in the collections of museums and private collectors in 16 countries.

 URSUS AZUL